-The teaching staff were consistent and stable in 2019.
+The teaching staff were consistent and stable in 2020.
 Both Early Childhood Teachers are accredited with NESA as proficient and continue to attend professional development activities.
 Both Teachers have Bachelor of Education (ECE) degrees with one Teacher also holding a Master's degree in Primary Teaching and an MBA.
 Teaching Assistants have Montessori Diplomas and Children Services Diplomas.
 The ability of The Children's House to retain qualified and committed staff is a key strength of the school.

-Teachers provided parents with the opportunity to experience the Montessori Method through three information evenings.
-The first session gave parents an insight in child development through the three to six age range.
+Due to COVID restrictions, our Teachers were only able to provide parents with the opportunity to experience the Montessori Method through one information evening.
+This session gave parents an insight in child development through the three to six age range.
 Then how our school focused on following the child, allowing the child to develop socially, emotionally and academically to the best of their abilities.
 Teachers also attended the monthly council meetings, prepared, wrote columns in the newsletters, and regularly updated parents about their children's development.